RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/api-v1.md

 Responses containing **multiple entries** have the following fields:

-* *count* is the number of entries in the matching set
 * *next* and *previous* are urls to the corresponding results page
 * *results* is an array of entries.